Ott-cop/InstalockAgent/README.md

 > ### ⚠️ Project in Progress - Low Priority.

-### Simple project to instalock your preferred valorant agent ⏳!
+### Simple project in Rust to instalock your preferred valorant agent ⏳!